opea-project/GenAIInfra/kubernetes-addons/memory-bandwidth-exporter/README.md

 Memory bandwidth exporter makes use of state-of-the-art technologies like NRI to build a resource-efficient and well-maintained solution.
 This solution provides observability to memory bandwidth to OPEA micro-services.
 It lays the groundwork of better scaling and auto scaling of OPEA.
 It can also be deployed separately on end user environments, supporting any cases that memory bandwidth metrics are required.

+The memory bandwidth exporter currently only supports Intel platforms with RDT, and will fail on other platforms.
+We will add node feature discovery in the future.

 ## Setup

 ### Enable NRI in Containerd